-In 2012, I was lucky enough to co-author Great in Bed, a sex guide with Dr. Debby Herbenick of the Kinsey Institute.
-One of the slug lines used in marketing the book was, “Why be good in bed when you can be great?”
-I had assumed that always striving to be a communicative, competent, compassionate and commensurate lay was a near-universal aspiration, but according to many of my female friends, many of the guys they’ve casually hooked up with have displayed a shocking degree of indifference to whether they got off or not.
+A few years ago, I was lucky enough to co-author Great in Bed, a sex guide with Dr. Debby Herbenick of the Kinsey Institute.
+One of the tag lines was, “Why be good in bed when you can be great?”
+I had assumed that striving to be a quality lay was a near-universal aspiration, but according to many of my female friends, many guys they’ve casually hooked up with have displayed a shocking degree of indifference to whether they got off or not.

 “Frankly, I don’t think [male casual sex partners] even consider my satisfaction,” a female friend recently told me.
 “It makes me wonder: Why do I even bother trying to sate my needs if the end result is disappointment and the urge to kick the guy in the nuts?”
 Another friend told me that a partner’s lack of technical proficiency is not nearly as ruinous to her chances of getting off as unabashed selfishness.
 “Bad technique can be corrected,” she said.
 “Being an asshole tends to be a lifelong affliction.”

 A study published in the American Sociological Review took a scientific look at how important giving their female partners an orgasm was to straight guys.
 It warmed the cockles of my heart to learn that many of the college-aged men surveyed in the study actually felt it was their responsibility to show their girlfriends a good time and were proud of the orgasms they elicited.

 Even if you know that you may not see one another again, giving a woman a bone-shaking orgasm is not only hot and ego-boosting but also karmically sound.
 Do a bang-up job each and every time you get lucky, and you’ll kickstart a grassroots PR campaign that will pay off big.